Hernia Surgery in Birmingham

 - Epigastric – these hernias occur anywhere from the breast bone to the belly button in the midline and are due to a congenital weakness in this area.

-Hernia Treatment and Hernia Surgery
+Hernia Treatment and Hernia Surgery in Birmingham

 If a hernia is very small and causing no symptoms it may not need to be treated or can be followed without surgery.
 Indications for treatment are enlargement, local pain or incarceration (the bulge cannot be reduced).
 If the hernia becomes suddenly tender and firm and cannot be reduced then it may need to be repaired emergently.